notnotnithin/AWS-Certified-Cloud-Practitioner-Notes/sections/cloud_monitoring.md

 - **CloudWatch:**
   - **Metrics:** monitor the performance of AWS services and billing metrics
   - **Alarms:** automate notification, perform EC2 action, notify to SNS based on metric
-  - **Logs:** collect log files from EC2 instances, servers, Lambda functions…
+  - **Logs:** collect log files from EC2 instances, servers, Lambda functions...
   - **Events (or EventBridge):** react to events in AWS, or trigger a rule on a schedule
 - **CloudTrail:** audit API calls made within your AWS account
 - **CloudTrail Insights:** automated analysis of your CloudTrail Events